 Criteria: This program is open to all students, resident or nonresident, undergraduate or graduate.

-Under the guidelines approved, each campus may have a program of its own design and may describe the program in the manner it wishes.
-Similarly, the program may consider different factors in making awards and may offer one or more tuition and fee remission programs as long as it maintains its commitment to diversity.
+The program may consider different factors in making awards and may offer one or more tuition and fee remission programs as long as it maintains its commitment to diversity.
 Under these guidelines, campuses may consider different factors in support of their educational mission.

-Awards: Rather than a prescribed allocation of funds for educational diversity fee remissions, each institution has the discretion to determine the remittance amount and allocation schedule.
-Campuses may make partial or full waivers based on need or to expand the number of students who receive at least some funding support.
+Awards: Awards may make partial or full waivers based on need or to expand the number of students who receive at least some funding support.
 Awards are not transferable.
-Students may not take a tuition remission with them if they move to another public university, but will be evaluated based on the receiving school's educational diversity needs.